 If you are facing problems to access a CloudBees Core Operations Center running on modern platforms, we recommend to review

-- CloudBees managed master running on Kubernetes reports HTTP ERROR 404 in the browser.
+- CloudBees managed controller running on Kubernetes reports HTTP ERROR 404 in the browser.

-- Unable to access Jenkins master from the browser.
+- Unable to access Jenkins controller from the browser.

-- Jenkins master does not come up after upgrade on Kubernetes.
+- Jenkins controller does not come up after upgrade on Kubernetes.

 - The server encountered a temporary error and could not complete your request.
 Please try again in 30 seconds.